Volker Beck (politician): Political career

 Beck served as spokesman of the Association of Lesbians and Gays in Germany (Lesben- und Schwulenverband in Deutschland) LSVD for over ten years.
 He is a supporter of same-sex marriage and has been referred to as the "Father of the German Registered Partnership Act".

 Beck served as spokesperson of the Green Party's parliamentary group on legal affairs from 1994 to 2002, and as the Green Party Chief Whip in the Bundestag until 2013.
-He is spokesman of the Green Parliamentary Group for interior affairs and religion.
-In 2014 he was elected as chairman of the German-Israeli Parliamentary Friendship Group.
+He was also spokesperson for the Green Parliamentary Group for interior affairs and religion.

-Between 2001 and 2004 he was chief negotiator for his party on the new immigration law coming into force in 2005.

 In a German Green leadership crisis he created the expression candystorm in support of Claudia Roth.

 On his last day in session the Bundestag decided to vote on the gay marriage bill which Beck struggled for since 1989.
 On the last day of his parliamentary career, he received a standing ovation following the approval of same-sex marriage bill in the German Bundestag.
 Beck was credited as one of the most influential and important legislators campaigning for this in the German federal Parliament.